CambridgeEngineering/PartIB-Computing-Device-Programming/debugging.rst

 .. admonition:: Exercise

-	Try to compile the code below.
-Read the three errors, and fix them!
+	**Try to compile the code below.
+Read the three errors; they can be seen in the compile output section at the bottom of the window, or by hovering your mouse over relevant red line in the scroll bar.
+Fix the errors.**

 .. code-block:: c